teddy-ambona/demo-elt-stack/README.md

 ## 1 - Prerequisites

-This demo has been developed using MACOS Monterey v12.5, you may encouter DB host issues with docker-compose if you are running it on windows (You can change DB host to `host.docker.internal` in Apache superset for instance).
+This demo has been developed using MACOS Monterey v12.5, you may encounter DB host issues with docker-compose if you are running it on windows (You can change DB host to `host.docker.internal` in Apache superset for instance).

 - [Docker](https://docs.docker.com/get-docker/)(8.0 GB of memory and 4 CPUs)
 - [Docker Compose CLI plugin](https://docs.docker.com/compose/install/compose-plugin/)